15 Sydney Opera House Facts

 Many websites write about the intriguing history behind the building.
 Still, a great way of learning about curios Sydney Opera House facts is to take a Sydney Opera House Tour.

-The guided tour takes an hour and is offered in English as well as in several foreign languages.
-The tour shows you the building’s interior architecture, and as you walk through the halls, you will be able to see the shells from more angles.
+The guided tour takes an hour and is offered in English and several foreign languages.
+The tour shows you the building’s interior architecture, and as you walk through the halls, you can see the shells from more angles.

-Moreover, you will watch 2 videos and view some of the theatres and concert halls.
-The tour guide will go through the major Sydney Opera House facts, from conception to completion of the building.
+Moreover, you will watch two videos and view some of the theatres and concert halls.
+The tour guide will go through the interesting Sydney Opera House facts, from conception to completion of the building.

 - Danish Architect Jørn Utzon is the man who designed the Sydney Opera House.
-He won the worldwide design competition.
+He won a worldwide design competition.

 - The building’s foundation was completed in 1959, 3 years before its design was developed.